 - General health conditions

 Relapse is another factor that affects the alcohol withdrawal timeline of symptoms.
-Within the first few hours of the last drink, the body will begin to crave alcohol in order to satisfy the addiction.
+Within the first few hours of the last drink, the body will begin to experience alcohol cravings in order to satisfy the addiction.
 Because of these strong physical symptoms, relapse is a regular occurrence, which is why the detox period is such a crucial time.
 It’s best experienced under the supervision of those who are trained to handle the side effects and unpredictable nature of alcohol withdrawal.

 Detoxing Within the Safety and Security of a Detox Center

-Due to the intensity of the pain and withdrawal symptoms and the increased likelihood of relapse when trying to withdraw from alcohol on your own, it’s safer to go through this phase at a detox center.
+Due to the intensity of the pain caused by withdrawal symptoms and the increased likelihood of relapse when trying to withdraw from alcohol on your own, it’s safer to go through this phase at a detox center.
 It’s a secure and comfortable place that’s equipped with the tools, resources, and support staff that can provide continuous help while going through a detox from alcohol.

 Once the body becomes addicted to drinking alcohol, it’s not about whether you have enough willpower to overcome withdrawal symptoms.
 Your body is reacting against your best intentions to abstain from alcohol.
 Alcohol addiction treatment requires a peaceful environment to ensure that your health and safety is monitored and you’re not in a position to be tempted or influenced by others to continue drinking.

 As with any other disease, alcoholism already puts you in a vulnerable state of health.
 Your body and mind aren’t functioning at their most optimal levels.
 Allow others to help you regain your strength and get you back to a state of balance and well-being through detox and subsequent treatment.
+At Northbound Treatment we have a variety of resources for you or a loved one battling with alcohol dependency to receive the support you need before, during and after the withdrawal process.

 Continuing the Treatment Timeline: What Happens Following Detox?